 Request for prescription drug coverage exception

-You or your doctor may complete this electronic form to initiate any Formulary Exception, Prioir Authorization, Quantity Limit override, or Step Therapy authorization request.
+You or your doctor can complete this online form to start Formulary Exception, Prior Authorization, Quantity Limit override, or Step Therapy authorization request.

-Complete and submit this form to request reimbursement for a prescription.
+Complete and mail this form to be reimbursed for a prescription.

 Yes, you can provide your doctor with a physician fax form so that he/she can send your prescription directly to the mail service pharmacy for you.

 Prescriptions faxed for controlled substances will not be processed.
 You must mail the original prescription signed by your doctor to the mail service pharmacy.
 For more information about receiving your prescriptions through a mail service, refer to the topic PrimeMail prescription delivery service.

 An independent group of pharmacists and doctors, called the Pharmacy and Therapeutics Committee, reviews available drugs on an ongoing basis and then selects those considered “best choices.”
 They review scientific literature and reports, consult with other health care professionals and use their own expertise to make decisions.

 Before a drug is included in the drug list, it must pass a strict review by the committee, based on these criteria:

 Lower-cost drugs are preferred.
 Often, there are many drugs available to treat the same condition.
 In some cases, two drugs are the same in effectiveness and safety.
 In this case, the drug included on the drug list will be the lower-cost drug.
 Blue Cross negotiates discounts on behalf of our members.
 We pass these savings on to you by holding down drug coverage costs.

 Remember, not all benefit plans are subject to the drug list.
 Check your plan’s certificate of coverage or other plan information for benefit details.